MeganTM/MeganTM.github.io/index.md

 Advisor: Dr. Isla Castañeda

 ## News
+#### 22 Sep 2021 ####
+Megan has been awarded an EarthCube Learning Communities Fellowship to develop a tool for examining the SUMup dataset that she manages.

 #### 29 Mar 2021 ####
 Check out [this page](http://www.antarcticglaciers.org/glacier-processes/glacier-types/icebergs/) about icebergs that Megan wrote for AntarcticGlaciers.org.